Emi1699/Jarvis/README.md

 Whisper is run locally.

-Tested and runs on Windows 10.
+Tested and runs on Windows 10, Python 3.7.16.

 End of notes by llfuller